BaraaMohamed2311/Graduation-Project/tasks.md

         with a function that execute first query and if not found then it goes to next query, for better performance

+// Create a function that deletes indexDB after an hour